RetroDECK/ES-DE/THEMES-DEV.md

     - `3dbox` - This will look for a 3D box image.
     - `fanart` - This will look for a fan art image.
 * `gameselector` - type: STRING
-    - If more than one gameselector elements have been defined, this property makes it possible to state which one to use.
+    - If more than one gameselector element has been defined, this property makes it possible to state which one to use.
 If multiple gameselector elements have been defined and this property is missing then the first entry will be chosen and a warning message will be logged.
 If only a single gameselector has been defined, this property is ignored.
 The value of this property must match the `name` attribute value of the gameselector element.
 * `audio` - type: BOOLEAN
     - Whether to enable or disable audio playback for the video.
     - Default is `true`